ozgurgulsuna/MMI706-ReinforcementLearning/Lecture Notes/Integrating-Learning-and-Planning.md

 Another problem is that the sample count is important.
 If the sample count is low, the model would introduce bias.

+#### Planning with inaccurate model ####
+Given an imperfect model 〈Pη, Rη〉 6 = 〈P, R〉 Performance of model-based RL is limited to optimal policy.
+For approximate MDP 〈S, A, Pη, Rη〉 i.e. Model-based RL is only as good as the estimated model.
+When the model is inaccurate, planning process will compute. a suboptimal policy
+- Solution 1: when model is wrong, use model-free RL
+- Solution 2: reason explicitly about model uncertainty

 ------

 ## Integrated Architectures ##